 Lost rent: VCAT will be the one to decide on how much rent the tenant needs to pay in compensation when breaking a tenancy early.
 However, if the landlord rents the property to someone else, then the tenant does not need to pay after the apartment has been re-let.

 Advertising costs: The tenant may need to cover the cost of advertising the property to look for a new renter.
 The amount of advertising costs must be deemed what most people would think is “reasonable and fair” and if the tenant and landlord cannot agree on what is reasonable and fair, they can apply to VCAT to make a decision.

 Re-letting fees: A tenant who has broken their tenancy agreement might need to pay re-letting fees, or the costs associated with a real estate agent putting the property back on the market.
 This is usually proportional to the percent of time left on the lease.

-If you’re a tenant who broke their agreement early in Victoria, you will not need to pay:
+If you broke your lease early in Victoria you will not need to pay:

 - Is advertising the property appropriately